-Lunch Bunwiches - ask the girls before camp what they like most in their sandwiches (deviled egg, tuna, sliced meats, cheese) Forest Foliage (veggies and dip, cut up fruit) Dirt and Worms (desert - see below) juice and/or milk Dirt and Worms Makes 10 servings.
-2 cups cold milk 1 package Jell-O chocolate pudding 1 small container of Cool Whip - thawed Chocolatey-mint Girl Guide cookies (one box) Gummy worms and gummy frogs 10 - 7oz (210mL) plastic cups 1.
+Lunch Bunwiches - ask the girls before camp what they like most in their sandwiches (deviled egg, tuna, sliced meats, cheese) • Forest Foliage (veggies and dip, cut up fruit) • Dirt and Worms (desert - see below) • juice and/or milk Dirt and Worms Makes 10 servings. • 2 cups cold milk • 1 package Jell-O chocolate pudding • 1 small container of Cool Whip - thawed • Chocolatey-mint Girl Guide cookies (one box) • Gummy worms and gummy frogs • 10 - 7oz (210mL) plastic cups 1.
 Crush the cookies until they look like dirt and set aside (or use store bought cookie crumbs) 2.
 Combine the pudding mix and milk and blend well.
 Fold the whipped topping into pudding.
 3. Fill the plastic cups half full of pudding.
 Put on a layer of "cookie dirt," then more pudding mixture.
 Top with cookie crumbs.
-4. Refrigerate for two hours and then decorate with gummy worms, etc. Dinner Bird's Nests (Pasta and Sauce) Forest Vines (Salad - dressing on the side) Hot dogs or Mac & Cheese Forest Feast Cake (Decorate with animals, trees, river, etc) Juice/milk Homemade Baked Mac & Cheese Serves 6-8

-- 1/2 pound elbow macaroni

-- 3 tablespoons butter

-- 3 tablespoons flour

-- 3 cups milk
+4. Refrigerate for two hours and then decorate with gummy worms, etc. Dinner Bird's Nests (Pasta and Sauce) • Forest Vines (Salad - dressing on the side) • Hot dogs or Mac & Cheese • Forest Feast Cake (Decorate with animals, trees, river, etc) • Juice/milk Homemade Baked Mac & Cheese Serves 6-8 • 1/2 pound elbow macaroni • 3 tablespoons butter • 3 tablespoons flour • 3 cups milk

-- 1/2 cup yellow onion, finely diced

-- 12 ounces sharp cheddar, shredded

-- 1 teaspoon kosher salt

-- Fresh black pepper

-Topping:

-- 3 tablespoons butter - 1 cup panko bread crumbs - 1.
-Preheat oven to 350 degrees F. - 2.
-In a large pot of boiling, salted water cook the pasta to al dente. - 3.
+4/0 1/2 cup yellow onion, finely diced 12 ounces sharp cheddar, shredded 1 teaspoon kosher salt Fresh black pepper Topping: 3 tablespoons butter 1 cup panko bread crumbs - 1 cup pariko breau ciumbs Preheat oven to 350 degrees F. In a large pot of boiling, salted water cook the pasta to al dente.
 While the pasta is cooking, in a separate pot, melt the butter.
 Whisk in the flour and keep it moving for about five minutes.
 Make sure it's free of lumps.
 Stir in the milk and onion.
-Simmer for ten minutes. - 4.
-Stir in 3/4 of the cheese.
+Simmer for ten minutes.
+4. Stir in 3/4 of the cheese.
 Season with salt and pepper.
 Fold the macaroni into the mix and pour into a 2-quart casserole dish.
-Top with remaining cheese. - 5.
-Melt the butter in a sauté pan and toss the bread crumbs to coat.
+Top with remaining cheese.
+5. Melt the butter in a sauté pan and toss the bread crumbs to coat.
 Top the macaroni with the bread crumbs.
 Bake for 30 minutes.
 Remove from oven and rest for five minutes before serving.
+Snacks Ants on a log Celery filled with cheese whiz or cream cheese.
+Add raisins, cranberries or other dried fruit for "ants" Granola Bars Edible Campfire There are many ways to make this snack.
+Use oat o's or mini marshmallows for your fire ring.
+Create your logs from pretzels.
+Add corn candy or licorice strips for the fire Blueberry Muffins (makes about 12 muffins) • 1/2 cup butter, softened • 1 cup sugar • 2 eggs, beaten • 1/2 cup milk • 2 cups flour • 2 teaspoons baking powder 1/2 teaspoon salt1 tsp. ground cinnamon